 - Research Foundation Research Committee / Research Evaluation Panel Member, 2003, 2006-2013

-Fiona received a service award, International Association of Business Communicators (IABC), Asia-Pacific Region Council, 2007.
+- Service Award, International Association of Business Communicators (IABC), Asia-Pacific Region Council, 2007

 - Peterson, F. (2016).
 Media education for the global workplace: Developing employability skills through digital learning In: Media Education Research Journal, 6, 55 - 73